evlaV/steamos-log-submitter/API.md

   this is disabled, logs that are pending submission will not be submitted and will be retained locally instead.
 Note that pending logs will expire (by default after 2 weeks) so this should be used with caution.

+### Signals

+- `NewLogs` (`as`): When new logs are collected, this signal is fired with a list of the newly collected logs.
+Note that since logs are usually collected immediately prior to submission, they might not show up as pending if you try to query pending even a short time afterwards.

 ### Sysinfo helper